data2evidence/d2e/README.md

 npm install -g https://github.com/data2evidence/d2e/releases/download/latest/data2evidence-cli.tgz
 ```

-- note: run the above command with `sudo` if permission denied
+- note: run the above command with `sudo` if permission denied e.g. where `node` was not installed with the recommended `nvm`

 ## Environment Variables and Credentials Setup